enormandeau/barque/README.md

 ### Chimeras

-- `all_PRIMER.fasta.unique.chimeras`.
+- `chimera_PRIMER.fasta.unique.chimeras`.
 No chimera detected if this file is empty.

 ### Information about sequences with multiple hits of equal score